-Since deprecation only applies to a method associated specific class, and this search looks for all senders of the selector, you will have to examine the list to determine if the call is actually deprecated.
+Since deprecation only applies to a method associated with a specific class, and this search looks for all senders of the selector, you will have to examine the list to determine if the call is actually deprecated.
 This is the consequence of how typing is handled in Smalltalk.
 For example, String >>+ is deprecated, but Integer >>+ is not.

-This will not find methods in perform: statements, in code executed by client applications, or in topaz scripts.
+Also note that this technique will not find methods that are symbols sent to perform: statements, in code in client applications that is sent to GemStone for execution, or in topaz scripts.